-Earlier studies [1] have stated an outstanding summary in their claim that "feedback is information with which a learner can confirm, supplement to, overwrite, tune, or rearrange information in memory, whether that information is domain knowledge, meta-cognitive knowledge, beliefs about self and tasks, or cognitive tactics and methods".
+Earlier studies [14] have stated an outstanding summary in their claim that "feedback is information with which a learner can confirm, supplement to, overwrite, tune, or rearrange information in memory, whether that information is domain knowledge, meta-cognitive knowledge, beliefs about self and tasks, or cognitive tactics and methods".

-There are many ways in which faculty can give feedback to learners and for learners to get feedback from faculty, peers, and other sources [2].
+There are many ways in which faculty can give feedback to learners and for learners to get feedback from faculty, peers, and other sources [15].
 For learners, it means acquiring information about how and what they comprehend and misinterpret, finding guidelines and methods that they must take to improve, and seeking assistance to understand the goals of feedback can be accepted, modified, or rejected.

 Feedback by itself may not have the influence to instigate further action.
-In addition, it is the case that feedback is not only given by faculty, learners and peers but can also be pursued by learners and peers and noticed by a student without it being purposefully pursued.
+In addition, it is the case that feedback is not only given by faculty, learners and peerrs but can also be pursued by learners and peers and noticed by a student without it being purposefully pursued.
 In our study we tried to analyze that how effective is feedback to the students.
-Studies [5] done earlier have reported a synthesis of over 500 meta-analyses, signifying approximately 20 to 30 million students, on different effects on learner accomplishments.
-Few studies [3]- [4] have demonstrated that feedback is not essentially a reinforcer.
-The most methodical study addressing the effects of different types of feedback was conducted by Kluger and DeNisi [6].
-Their metaanalysis included studies which showed that the power of feedback is persuaded by the direction of the feedback comparative to implementation on a task.
+Few studies [16]- [17] have demonstrated that feedback is not essentially a reinforcer.
+Studies [18] done earlier have reported a synthesis of over 500 meta-analyses, signifying approximately 20 to 30 million students, on different effects on learner accomplishments.
+The most methodical study addressing the effects of different types of feedback was conducted by Kluger and DeNisi [19].
+Their meta-analysis included studies which showed that the power of feedback is persuaded by the direction of the feedback comparative to implementation on a task.
 Specifically, feedback is more applicable when it gives information on correct rather than incorrect responses and when it builds on changes from previous streams.
 In our study also, student stated that feedback on positive correct information is more positive.
 In our study we also tried to analyze that whether the effective feedback was able to answer three major questions asked by a faculty and/or by a learner and these questions are